 Holding and “cables”

-Wednesday, December 21st, 2011Susan Guagliumi has written 2 books on hand techniques on the knitting machine
+Susan Guagliumi has written 3 books on hand techniques on the knitting machine

 her first classic

-and her most recent
+her previously most recent

-Some sweaters with varied interpretations of twisted and bridged textures: Nanette Lepore F2011, and galleries of Mark Fast .
+may be found in her books and may be viewed in her youtube video.
 Handknit interpretations that also add lace to the mix may be found in Shirley Paden‘s portfolio photos of garments, she is the author of

-Monday, December 19th, 2011Cables seem to be in vogue once again in myriad permutations.
+2011: Cables seem to be in vogue once again in myriad permutations.
 They pose some interesting issues when created in machine knitting.
-Interweave Knits Winter 2011 published an article on “Cables 101″ that includes a way to color code and graph cable crossings.
-Some complex variants for those who like KM hand techniques may be found at Knit, not Knit , their courses here.
-“Back in the day” of regular, world wide machine knitting seminars several authors provided collections of machine knit cables including George Le Warre at Passap universities (copyrighted, George presently in England).
+Interweave Knits Winter 2011 published an article on “Cables 101” that includes a way to color code and graph cable crossings.
+“Back in the day” of regular, worldwide machine knitting seminars, several authors provided collections of machine-knit cables including George Le Warre at Passap universities (copyrighted, George presently in England).

 Simple crossings are a good place to begin and produce texture.
 If one is not interested in freeform but rather constant, recurring patterns it is possible to use punchcards to produce visual cues when stitch twists and crossings are to occur.
-This is not an option in Studio Machines, easy on Brother because of the fact that needles pre select, and Passap pushers may be used for a similar set of clues with a bit more fiddling.
+This is not an option in Studio Machines, easy on Brother because of the fact that needles pre-select, and Passap pushers may be used for a similar set of clues with a bit more fiddling.

 A